-The Management and the Board of Directors have assessed the possible effects of COVID-19 pandemic on Holding Compay's liquidity position for the next financial year and the carrying values of Holding Company's assets comprising of property, plant and equipment, trade receivables and other assets as balance sheet date, and has concluded that no material adjustments are required on these consolidated financial statements.
+The Management and the Board of Directors have assessed the possible effects of COVID-19 pandemic including those arising on account of current wave, on the Holding Company's liquidity position for the next financial year and the carrying values of the Holding Company's assets comprising of property, plant and equipment, trade receivables and other assets as at March 31, 2021 and has concluded that no material adjustments are required to these consolidated results.
 The impact assessment of COVID-19 is an ongoing process and the Holding Company will continue to monitor any material changes to future economic conditions, as and when they arise.